mitre/hipcheck/site/content/docs/guide/plugins/mitre-churn.md

 ## Default Query: `mitre/churn`

 Returns an array of churn Z-scores for all commits identified as modifying source files.
-This is not _all_ commits, as the analysis uses heuristics based on the provided `langs-file` to identify which files are likely source files, and excludes commits which do not modify any likely source files.
+This is not _all_ commits, as the analysis uses the `mitre/linguist` plugin to identify which files are likely source files, and excludes commits which do not modify any likely source files.

 ## Explanation